SCIInstitute/ShapeWorks/Femur.md

             "use_statistics_in_init" : 0

 ## Analyze
-The PBM for the mean and samples and the primary modes of variation are visualized using ShapeWorks View2.
+The PBM for the mean and samples and the primary modes of variation are visualized using ShapeWorks Studio.